dash-engine/Dash-Engine/CONTRIBUTING.md

 ## Submitting a Pull Request

-1. Navigate to the original Dash-Engine repository.
+1. Navigate to the original Dash Engine repository.
 2. Click on the "Pull Requests" tab.
 3. Click "New Pull Request" and select your branch.
 4. Provide a clear description of your changes and any related issues.